X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Additional Details of Scene Description Generation

 \subsection{Scene Description Memory Construction}

-To construct the scene description memory bank $\mathcal{M}$, we leverage QWen2.5-VL~\cite{Qwen2.5-VL} to extract structured scene information from the nuScenes dataset.
-Specifically, for each annotated timestamp, the six surround-view camera images are fed into the VLM to generate a holistic natural language description of the scene.
-These descriptions are then parsed into structured components $\{\mathcal{S}, \mathcal{O}, \mathcal{B}\}$, representing scene style (e.g., "a rainy afternoon in an urban area"), foreground objects with spatial and appearance attributes (e.g., "a red sedan parked alongside the walkway"), and background elements (e.g., "high-rise buildings in the distance").
-In parallel, we convert nuScenes-provided 3D bounding boxes and lane markings into a textual scene-graph layout $\mathcal{L}$ that captures spatial relationships (e.g., "car A is behind truck B", "pedestrian is on the sidewalk near lane L1").
+To construct the scene description memory bank $\mathcal{M}$, we use QWen2.5-VL~\cite{Qwen2.5-VL} to extract structured scene information from the nuScenes dataset.
+For each annotated timestamp, the six surround-view camera images are processed by the VLM to generate a holistic natural language description, which is parsed into structured components $\{\mathcal{S}, \mathcal{O}, \mathcal{B}\}$: scene style (e.g., "a rainy afternoon in an urban area"), foreground objects with spatial and appearance attributes (e.g., "a red sedan parked alongside the walkway"), and background elements (e.g., "high-rise buildings in the distance").
+In parallel, nuScenes 3D bounding boxes and lane markings are converted into a textual scene-graph layout $\mathcal{L}$ capturing spatial relationships (e.g., "car A is behind truck B", "pedestrian is on the sidewalk near lane L1").
 Together, these components form each memory item $m_i$.